LHardwick-git/Victron-Service/README.md

 # Victron-Service
 Temperature and Humidity d-bus services for Victron GX
 Oh! and also now reading the Raspberry Pi CPU temperature which is why I was asked to post this !
+This has been updated for Venus 2.8x and Python 3.

 Now with added 1 wire support contributed by Albertbm however read the community Notes here regarding setting up 1-wire